coding-for-reproducible-research/intro-unix-shell/_episodes/02-filedir.md

 and directories (also called 'folders'), which hold files or other directories.

-Several commands are frequently used to create, inspect, rename, and delete files and directories.
+Several commands are frequently used to create, inspect, rename, modify, and delete files and directories.
 To start exploring them, we'll go to our open shell window.

 First, let's find out where we are by running a command called `pwd`